- The Wine

 By the Middle Ages it was the most widely grown white grape in northeast France and in Central Europe.
 Gouais Blanc was the grape of the peasantry.
 Indeed the name Gouais derives from the old French ‘gou’, a term of derision befitting its traditional status as the grape of the peasants.
 Normally growng on flat land next to the better slopes where the nobility grew Pinot.
 Having been widely grown in proximity to Pinot, the two varieties had many opportunities to cross and Gwäss is believed to be parent to many other varieties, the better known of which are modern day Chardonnay, Aligoté, Auxerrois, Gamay, Colombard and Riesling.

-Product code CHANTONGWASS Bottle Size 0.75 Winemaker Chanton Wein Featured Themes Last Chance, Mature Vintage Available, Rarities Style Dry, Still Variety Gwäss Key Features Organic, Unoaked, "Slow Wine", Vegetarian and Vegan Winemaking Spontaneous Yeast, Unfiltered, Low Sulphur Country Switzerland Region(s) Valais Vineyard Vispertal Ripeness Normal Closure Natural Cork Aged In Steel Vintages 2006, 2010, 2011 Last Tasted 30 Jun 2016 628 vintage: 2006 size: 0.75 product code: vintage: 2011 size: 0.75 stock: 4 available from London Warehouse
+Product code CHANTONGWASS Bottle Size 0.75 Winemaker Chanton Wein Featured Themes Last Chance, Mature Vintage Available, Rarities Style White, Single Variety, Dry, Still Variety Gwäss Key Features Organic, Unoaked, "Slow Wine", Vegetarian and Vegan Winemaking Spontaneous Yeast, Unfiltered, Low Sulphur Country Switzerland Region(s) Valais Vineyard Vispertal Ripeness Normal Closure Natural Cork Aged In Steel Vintages 2006, 2010, 2011 Last Tasted 30 Jun 2016 628 vintage: 2006 size: 0.75 product code: vintage: 2011 size: 0.75 product code: stock: 4 available for London Van delivery, courier, slow delivery, HQ and warehouse pickup

 You may also be interested in the following product(s)